 Deploy the application to collections of computers where you want the administrator password reset

-Monitor status - setting the registry key in the installer package and checking it with a detection rule allows you to see the progress/status in SCCM
+Monitor status - setting the registry key in the installer package and checking it with a detection rule allows you to see the progress/status in Microsoft Endpoint Manager (SCCM)

 Again, this solution is far from 100% secure but may be viable for your environment.
 To maintain the “security by obscurity” principle, I recommend considering the following:

-- Ensure the proper security scopes are set on your Application in SCCM so other SCCM admins do not see the Application if they do not need to
+- Ensure the proper security scopes are set on your Application in Microsoft Endpoint Manager (SCCM) so other SCCM admins do not see the Application if they do not need to

 - Name the Application and installer it contains non-descript; i.e. do not call it “Set Windows Admin Password.”
 Call it something generic like “Computer Maintenance” or “Quarterly Patch Installer” or “869sduy768sdfsdf976sdf” (random string)